erickhun/blog/content/posts/when-code-is-law.md

 As said previously. you can’t change the code once the smart contract is deployed on the blockchain.
 If an unintentional (or intentional?) logic exists in the code, and is harmful for users, a malicious individual that might try to use it.
 This is where we talked about “hack” in a smart contract.
 Code of the smart contract are visible on the blockchain, so it’s easier for hacker to discover vulnerabilities, so they are subject to attack.
 From a developer or entrepreneur point of view, this isn’t ideal.
 In the startup world, when done properly, a product (mvp) is usually buggy and not perfect, a good product often starts really buggy, and never really reaches perfection.
 Testnets exist so you can test it, and you can also.
 Also smart contract audits become more and more common, but often too expensive.
 A good idea could be to use battle tested standards, like the ERC 721 for NFTs,  where new code is minimized and mistakes less prone to happen.

+For example, when a bug in the [Compound.finance](https://www.coindesk.com/tech/2021/10/01/compound-founder-says-80m-bug-presents-moral-dilemma-for-defi-users/) smartcontract mistakenly sent $80M to its users:

 **Next read**: [Explaining blockchains to developers](/posts/explaining-blockchains-to-developers)